Master of Public Administration - Public Leadership & Management

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Features: Courses blend theory and practice — often "adopting" agencies to give students hands-on experience in assisting and advancing public service.
-Students seek internship opportunities to match their career path as well as to give meaningful help to public service entities.
+Features: Courses blend theory and practice — often "adopting" agencies to give students hands-on experience in public service.
+Students seek internship opportunities to match their career path as well as to help public service entities.

-The M.P.A. with a concentration in Public Leadership & Management prepares students for positions like city manager, budget analyst, or urban planner.
+The Master of Public Administration with a focus in Public Leadership & Management prepares students for fulfilling careers in public service and administration in positions like city manager, budget analyst or urban planner.

-M.P.A. - Public Leadership & Management graduates will be able to:
+MPA - Public Leadership & Management students will:

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.